 Not only is it emotionally better for children to be adopted with their siblings, but siblings also want and desire to be together as well.
 In a recent article, the many benefits and the importance of placing siblings together and adopting siblings together were discussed.
 It stated, “any child in the foster care system awaiting adoption will have transition issues, but having a sibling who has experienced the same upbringing and much of the same trauma helps ease them into the permanent, adoptive home.”

-Adoptions together not only relates to adopting siblings together, but also to fostering siblings together.
+Adoptions together not only relate to adopting siblings together but also to fostering siblings together.
 In a fostering forum, there was a discussion about whether the Department of Children Services (DCS) would keep siblings together in placement.
 The writer noted that she has five foster children, one of whom’s biological mother was about to give birth.
 The writer asked if the newborn was removed would DCS would place the infant with them and their siblings?
-Discussion related to the fact that while DCS should and typically tries to keep siblings together, it unfortunately does not always happen.
+Discussion is related to the fact that while DCS should and typically tries to keep siblings together, it, unfortunately, does not always happen.